Table of Contents

 Worker processes are simply those processes that are running in the background while you’re doing something else.
 They can send emails, set variables and so on.
 They are extremely useful since they save web developers a lot of time and energy by doing these tedious tasks.

-This is yet another one of the interview questions on Node JS that do not directly relate to any of the Node functions in particular.
+This is yet another one of the Node JS interview questions that do not directly relate to any of the Node functions in particular.
 However, it is still important to know what Express JS is since it is explicitly designed for Node JS.

 Express JS is a light-weight framework that is created to help Node deal with some of the more tedious tasks of web development.
 It’s a great help in developing both web pages and mobile apps.